Skip to main content

 Authorization: Bearer YOUR_API_KEY

-API keys are SHA-256 hashed before storage — UIP never stores plaintext keys.
-Keys support two authentication modes:
+API keys have the uip_sk_ prefix.
+Keys are SHA-256 hashed before storage — UIP never stores plaintext keys.
+You can rotate or revoke any key at any time from the dashboard.

 UIP enforces rate limits to ensure fair usage and system stability: